Save Energy On Home Heating With The Nest

 I put off buying one of these thermostats because I couldn't justify the need as I already had a programmable thermostat at home.
 Since I first saw the Nest, I liked the look and the concept, and I followed its progress from 1st generation to the 2nd.

 I was in the big box store one weekend, lured by a sale on a high-efficiency toploading washer, and spied a Nest display.
 I was familiar with the 1st generation, so I took a closer look at the screen.
 It claimed a reduction in heating costs over the year that would more than pay for itself.
 In Canada, where it seems like it is winter six months of the year, that's not only a big claim but more like a personal challenge.

 We walked out of the store with a scheduled delivery of our new washer, and I had a Nest neatly tucked under my arm.

-I was totally blown away by the packaging.
+I was blown away by the packaging.
 The marketing department nailed it.
 Spoiler alert: Don't view the photos below in the gallery if you intend to buy a Nest.
-Let it be like a Birthday present and you too can marvel at the way it was packaged.
+Let it be like a Birthday present, and you too can marvel at the packaging.
 Attention to detail makes it.

 It only took 30 minutes to install after I read the instructions - yes I read the instructions.
 I wanted to see how well they were written.
 There were many hints that were given that were pure gold.
 Take a photo of your existing thermostat wiring before you remove it from the wall.
 Tape the wires to a pencil, so they don't fall back into the wall cavity while you are working on the new stat.
 As an electrician myself, I could see that happening.
 Believe me that would be frustrating.